AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 # 🚗 Mobility Management

-The mobility system of our robot has been meticulously designed to ensure smooth, efficient, and reliable movement, addressing both power distribution and maneuverability.
-This section outlines the evolution of our robot's mobility systems, including upgrades to the steering and gear systems.
+Our robot’s mobility system has been carefully crafted to deliver smooth, efficient, and reliable movement, focusing on both power distribution and maneuverability.
+Over time, we’ve made a lot of changes and adjustments, carefully upgrading the steering and gear systems to address specific challenges and enhance performance.
+This section takes a closer look at the evolution of our mobility system, highlighting how these refinements have helped us achieve better functionality and adaptability.
 ---

 ### **Rear Axle Power Distribution**